Alejandro Meleán

-Alejandro Meleán Villarroel (born June 16, 1987) is an American-born Bolivian professional football player who currently plays for Guabirá in the Bolivian Liga de Fútbol Profesional Boliviano.
+Alejandro Meleán Villarroel (born June 16, 1987) is an American-born Bolivian professional football player who currently plays for Oriente Petrolero in the Bolivian Liga de Fútbol Profesional Boliviano.

 Club career

 Early life

 Melean attended Palmer Trinity School in Miami, where he played soccer and graduated in 2005.
 Later Meleán enrolled at the College of the Holy Cross in Worcester, MA after high school.
 During his four years with the Holy Cross Crusaders, Meleán was named all-Patriot League Conference twice and all Mid-Atlantic in his final year.
 Upon graduation, Meleán attempted to trial with numerous MLS squads, but after not finding any success, he returned to his native Miami.

 Move to Bolivia

 While home in Miami, Meleán secured trials with clubs in Bolivia.
 After a successful trial with Blooming, Meleán was offered a contract.
 Unhappy with terms of the contract, Meleán decided to join La Paz.
 His performances with La Paz garnered interest from then champions, Oriente Petrolero.

 Meleán joined Oriente Petrolero in 2011 as cover for the club ahead of their 2011 Copa Libertadores campaign.